-An easy way to get people interested in your event is to set up a Facebook page for your project and then like our ‘Bubble’ page.
+An easy way to get people interested in your activity is to set up a Facebook page for your project and then like our ‘Do Something Good’ page.
 This will automatically send your project out onto all our Facebook followers’ timeline.

-If you like a post or share a post, it means those you are friends with on Facebook will also find out about Bubble.
+If you like a post or share a post, it means those you are friends with on Facebook will also find out about Do Something Good.

 And the more people who know about us and sign up on our site, the more people our site can help.